Creatine is one of the most popular and safe supplements in the industry. Despite this, not everyone is a fan of it.

 One serving has 200mg of caffeine, so it provided an energy boost when I tried it.

-Next on the list for workout supplements without creatine is Optimum Nutrition.
+Next on the list for pre-workouts without creatine is Optimum Nutrition.
 It has two proprietary blends; one for amino acids and the other for energy.

 Even though the blends have a lot of the right ingredients, I’m not sure if I was getting enough for my needs.